-- Tamborine Skywalk: the main identification stations, displays and talks will be here, and some of the walks will start here in daylight and early evening, as well as some live-trapiiing.
+- Tamborine Skywalk: the main identification stations, displays and talks will be here, and some of the walks will start here in daylight and early evening, as well as some live-trapping.

-- Several council-owned landcare properties (participants will follow leaders from Skywalk or other points to be announced)
+- Several council-owned landcare properties (participants will follow leaders from Skywalk/Thunderbird or be provided with directions)

 The easiest route to Thunderbird Park and Skywalk from Brisbane, Ipswich or most of the Scenic Rim is to take the Beaudesert-Beenleigh Road, and at the big roundabout turn onto the Tamborine Mountain Road.
 The Bearded Dragon Hotel will be on your left, and traveling uphill from there will bring you first to Thunderbird Park (on your left) and a little further to Skywalk (also on your left).